This Mustang 2+2 (VIN 5F09A322626) was built as a Special Order -DSO 89 - for Transportation Services and finished on the 13th. of October 1964.

 However the request came too early.

-Still Ford followed this project mayby to gain at least some fame before the official movie start in the U.S. cinemas in December 1964, although first factory shots did not appear until March 65.
-So maybe another missed opportunity?
+Still Ford followed this project up to gain at least some fame before the official movie start in the U.S. cinemas in December 1964.
+Although first factory shots of the Fastback did not appear until March 65.
+So maybe just a missed opportunity caused by too many projects?

 Picture on right: Matthew Mark Chitwood